Illustration of a river flowing from the mountains into the valley. © Recipes for Wellbeing

 Exploring the flow that connects our changemaker journey.

 What are the features of a river?
 A river has a source and a mouth, and in between it may cross mountains, hills, plains, and deserts… It may run fast and turbulently or slowly and lazily.
 It bends and meanders; it forms lakes and waterfalls… Most importantly, it flows.
-And the water of the river always adapts to its surrounding environment, overcoming obstacles that may prevent it from continuing its course, tapping into other rivers and lakes, to finally unite itself to the vaster sea.
+And the water of the river always adapts to its surrounding environment, overcoming obstacles that may prevent it from continuing its course, tapping into other rivers and lakes, to finally unite itself to the vast sea.

 Like a river, our life flows at different speeds, bending here and there, turning us upside down like a waterfall, building bridges where obstacles arise, meeting others whom we can share our journey towards the sea with… Like a river, our life flows.